Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 Fairy Mothra is a small divine moth spawned by Mothra in space and sent to Earth to warn the people of the arrival of SpaceGodzilla.

-Fairy Mothra appears in Godzilla vs. SpaceGodzilla (1994) as well as the Rebirth of Mothra Trilogy, which did not include Godzilla.
+Fairy Mothra appears in Godzilla vs. SpaceGodzilla (1994) and the Rebirth of Mothra Trilogy, which did not include Godzilla.

 SpaceGodzilla only made one film appearance, but it’s a notable monster.